BenoitGoethals/WarriorFit/documentation/business_logic.md

 | 2      | 6-9         | 5-7         | 4-5         | 2-3         |
 | 1      | 1-5         | 1-4         | 1-3         | 1           |

-*Note*: This table shows the number of correct push-ups required to achieve a certain number of points, divided by gender and age category.
-For each 10-year age category, the required number of push-ups for the same number of points decreases.
-The numbers vary between 1 and 100.

 ---